How to choose a Repackaging Mode?

 MSI Package Builder is shipped with the different repackaging modes to be used for different situations.
 It is possible to use the smart repackaging technique with the help of the Repackage Installation wizard to be able to create an MSI package immediately, or use the low-level repackaging to benefit from advanced repackaging abilities.
 As for smart repackaging, you can choose between automated installations monitoring, advanced monitoring of changes made to the operating system and wrapping of existing installations into an MSI package for simultaneous deployment.
 The low-level repackaging allows you to combine different repackaging techniques and to control each aspect of the repackaging process.

 The repackaging through monitoring of file system and registry changes is the easiest mode for configuration, but it has a set of limitations.
-In this mode the MSI package is created on a basis of changes performed to the operating system by existing installations.
-In case you are performing repackaging for a silent deployment in form of an MSI package, you should choose this mode when the repackaged installations do not support silent execution or you cannot find out the parameters to be used for silent execution.
+In this mode the deployment package is created on a basis of changes performed to the operating system by existing installations.
+You should choose this mode when the repackaged installations do not support silent execution or you cannot find out the parameters to be used for silent execution.
+This mode is used for creating App-V packages, as installations wrapping is not applicable for virtualization.
 Also this mode is to be used when you are going to create an MSI package based on generic changes, performed manually rather than those performed by existing installations.

 The low-level repackaging abilities allow you to reach the maximum flexibility in repackaging, but should be used by experienced users only.
 In this mode, you can change the monitored data and provide the required changes manually.
-It is also possible to combine deployment of the monitoring results with wrapped packages installation.
-This mode is the most complex, because you are responsible for preparing the correct changes configuration for creating an MSI package.
+This mode is the most complex, because you are responsible for preparing the correct changes configuration for creating a deployment package.
 Because of the complexity of generic repackaging process it is required to fully understand each aspect of every step to be performed for successful repackaging.

 You are now introduced to the repackaging modes included into MSI Package Builder and should be able to choose an appropriate one during the everyday work.